avblocks/avblocks-wiki/_sources/avblocks-for-cpp/transcoder-as-encoder/avc-h-264-encoder.md

 ---
-title: AVC / H.264 AVC1 Encoder (Push)
+title: AVC / H.264 Annex B Encoder (Push)
 html_meta:
-    description: This article explains how you can use Transcoder to encode an AVC / H.264 AVC1 elementary stream from raw video frames.
+    description: This article explains how you can use Transcoder to encode an AVC / H.264 Annex B elementary stream from raw video frames.
 taxonomy:
     category: docs
 ---

-# AVC / H.264 AVC1 Encoder (Push)
+# AVC / H.264 Annex B Encoder (Push)

 This article explains how you can use [Transcoder::push](https://doc.avblocks.com/core/latest/classprimo_1_1avblocks_1_1_transcoder.html#abb8fa7942b3e84e0275c793dfbe2c3a0) to encode an AVC / H.264 elementary stream from raw YUV frames.